Create a Website Account - Manage notification subscriptions, save form progress and more.

 Taxable Land Assessment = 10,000.00Taxable Improvement Assessment = 165,000.00Total Assessment = 175,000.00Assessment x Mill rate x Mill rate factor / 1,000 = taxes175,000 x 9.0 x 2.50/ 1,000 = 3,937.50$3,937.50– Taxes+$1,100.00 – Base Tax+$ 200.00 – Infrastructure Levy=$5,237.50– Total Commercial Municipal Taxes

 Prairie View Park Campground is open May 1 to Sep 30 and offers 40 full-service sites including fourteen pull-through sites, along with modern washroom/showers and cookhouse.
 Group camping available upon request.
 Located on the North East side of Rosetown.
-From the junction of Hwys 4 and 7, 1.5 km N and 1 km E on Marshall Ave.
+From the junction of Hwys 4 and 7, 1.5 km north and 1 km east on Marshall Ave.
 For details, visit the Tourism SK Website.

-Garbage is picked up weekly, on either Tuesday, Wednesday or Friday, depending on where you live in Town.
+Garbage collection is weekly, on either Tuesday, Wednesday or Friday, depending on where you live in Town.

 Recycling is collected via front-street pick up every other Thursday.

-Residential garbage pick-up will switch to front-street collection beginning April 23, 2018 until further notice.
+Residential garbage pick-up is in the back-alley.
+In spring it will switch to front-street collection until further notice.
 The change from back-alley to front-street pick-up is made annually in the spring to prevent damage to the back-alleys.

 Recycling is collected via front-street pick up, unless otherwise stated by the Town Office.

 The Rosetown landfill is accessible from Highway 4, approximately 2 kilometers south of the intersection of Highways 4 and 7, turn east at the landfill sign.